Foreigner (Foreigner album)

-Foreigner is the debut studio album by British-American rock band Foreigner, released on March 8, 1977.
+Foreigner is the debut studio album by British-American rock band Foreigner, released on March 8, 1977, through Atlantic.

 It spun off three hit singles, "Feels Like the First Time", "Cold as Ice" and "Long, Long Way from Home".

 It also features album tracks such as "Headknocker" and "Starrider", the latter of which features a rare lead vocal from lead guitarist and co-founder Mick Jones.